Multilinear Sets with Two Monomials and Cardinality Constraints: Introduction

 The polyhedral structure of $\conv(Y)$ has been fully characterized in some cases.
 When the multilinear set is defined by a single nonlinear monomial, i.e., $m = 1$, then it is known (see, e.g., \cite{crama1993concave}) that the standard linearization of $Y$ gives $\conv(Y)$.
 When the nonlinear monomials have a nested structure, i.e., the sets $S_i$ have a nested structure, then the convex hull is obtained by augmenting the standard linearization constraints with the 2-link inequalities \cite{crama2017class} (call the associated polytope the {\em 2-link polytope}).
 This result follows from the work of Fischer, Fischer and McCormick \cite{fischer2018matroid}.
 Independently, Crama and Rodr\'iguez-Heck \cite{crama2017class} showed that the 2-link inequalities are facet-defining in the nested case.
 They also showed that the 2-link polytope is equal to $\conv(Y)$ when $m = 2$.
 Del Pia and Khajavirad gave complete descriptions of $\conv(Y)$ for multilinear sets associated with certain acyclic hypergraphs \cite{del2018multilinear,del2021running}.

 The boolean quadric polytope with an upper bound constraint on the number of nonzero $x_j$ variables was studied in \cite{mehrotra1997cardinality}.
+Optimization over the cardinality constrained boolean quadric polytope has applications in, for example, the maximum edge weight clique problem \cite{sorensen2004new,fomeni2017new,hosseinian2017maximum}.
 In \cite{chen2020cardinality,chen2020multilinear}, Chen, Dash and G\"{u}nl\"{u}k studied the cardinality constrained multilinear set (CCMS), defined as where $L,U$ are nonnegative integers.
-The problem of minimizing a linear function over $X$ contains as a special case the {\em maximum monomial agreement} problem, and a cardinality constrained version of it, which has been analyzed in the context of machine learning \cite{dbs, eg2, eg3, dgm}, and solved via branch-and-bound methods and heuristics.
+Optimizing a linear function over $X$ appears as a pricing subproblem in \cite{dash2018boolean}, where Dash, G\"{u}nl\"{u}k and Wei applied column generation to solve a binary classification problem.
 An explicit polyhedral description of the convex hull when the sets $S_i$ are nested was given in \cite{chen2020cardinality}.
 We note that this description is significantly more complicated than the 2-link polytope.
 When $L=0$, the above result also follows from the results of Fischer, Fischer and McCormick \cite{fischer2018matroid}, who gave a polyhedral description of the convex hull of $V = \{(\delta, x) \in Y : x \in \mathcal{M}\}$, where $\mathcal{M}$ is the independent set polytope of a matroid over $n$ elements.
 When the matroid is a uniform matroid, $V$ is the same as $X$ with $L = 0$.
 The results in \cite{fischer2018matroid} generalize earlier results of Buchheim and Klein \cite{bk} and Fischer and Fischer \cite{ff}, who gave a polyhedral description for the quadratic minimum spanning tree problem with a single quadratic term in the objective.

 In the above papers, a tractable variant of the multilinear set is obtained by imposing a structure on the sets $S_i$ (e.g., nestedness), or bounding the number of such sets (e.g., $m = 1$ in \cite{bk} and \cite{ff}).
 Motivated by the work of Crama and Rodr\'iguez-Heck \cite{crama2017class}, we consider the special case of the CCMS when $m=2$ (call it {\em CCMS-2}) and characterize its convex hull.
 If we project the general CCMS onto the space of $x$ variables and any pair of $\delta_i$ variables, we get an example of CCMS-2, and thus valid inequalities for CCMS-2 yield valid inequalities for the general CCMS, and can be used to strengthen linear relaxations of cardinality constrained binary polynomial optimization problems.